A Community & Expert Summit on Catastrophic Wildfire in Oregon and Beyond

 Charles Wilhoite (Board Member, NW Natural)

-We heard from community leaders to understand the full impacts of megafires on our state and our region; discussed real solutions shaped by decades of experience across the globe; and addressed the barriers to achieving these solutions.
+The series outlined the full impacts of megafires on our state and our region; discussed real solutions shaped by decades of experience across the globe; and addressed the barriers to achieving these solutions.

 Episode 1: Understanding the Era of Megafires and the Threat Ahead